soxueren/atsd/integration/tableau/examples/sum_by_year_for_two_metrics.md

-# SUM by year for two metrics
+# SUM by Year for Two Metrics

 ## Overview

-Report showing the difference between two metrics on separate graphs.
+Report showing the differences between two metrics on separate graphs.

 ## Data Source